AdamToczko/To-do-list-basic/README.md

 # To do List Basic 2

+Basic to-do list
+A project created using the following technologies:
+* JavaScript;
+* HTML;
+* CSS ;

+and following libraries and frameworks:
+* bootstrap

-Basic to-do list written with HTML, CSS, JavaScript data stored in local storage for adding, editing and deleting items
+Data is stored in local storage for adding, editing and deleting items

 live demo https://adamtoczko.github.io/To-do-list-basic/